kubernetes-retired/service-catalog/docs/migration-apiserver-to-crds.md

 ### Preparation

->**CAUTION:** You can safely remove the migration job PVC that contains data about your Service Catalog resources only when the migration ends up successfully.
+>**CAUTION:** You can safely remove the migration job PVC that contains data about your Service Catalog resources **ONLY** when the migration ends up successfully.

 In order to perform a successful migration, the Service Catalog resources can't be in the unfinished or deleted state.
 Otherwise, the upgrade job can fail.